• Skip to main content

 • The oil measurement is just an estimate.
 How much oil you will need depends on the circumference of your pan.
 If your pan is small, you will need less oil; if it is larger, you will need more.

-• While I used a hot and smoky bacon chutney, either bacon jam or bacon and onion jam, which might be easier to find, or my all-time favorite, tomato jam, which I can never find at the grocery store, would also be delicious.
+• While I used a hot, smoky bacon chutney, either bacon jam or bacon-and-onion jam might be easier to find.

 • Broiled chicken thighs on a white plate, garnished with lemon slices.